-Many US Navy workers like enginemen, firemen, electricians, boilermen or machinist's mates were at risk of becoming ill due to asbestos exposure.
+Many US Navy workers like enginemen, firemen, electricians, a-gangers or boilermen were at risk of becoming ill due to asbestos exposure.
 Asbestos was used as a fire retardant and it has great insulation properties, which determined many manufacturers to use it in creating products like adhesives, pumps, valves, gaskets, tiles, turbines and wire coating.

 The exposure is possible whenever someone performs a task around this mineral.
 It is known that asbestos is composed of tiny fibers that easily get into the lungs.